Tharun8138/19AI405ProjExp/README.md

-## Implement a Sudoku Solver From Scratch
+[## Implement a Sudoku Solver From Scratch

-NAME : LUKESH M
+NAME : THARUN V

-REGISTER NUMBER : 212224230144
+REGISTER NUMBER : 212224230290

 # Steps to solve the Sudoku Puzzle in Python